 In order to test for goodwill impairment, the Company compares the fair value of the reporting unit to its carrying value, including goodwill.
 If the fair value of the reporting unit is lower than its carrying amount, goodwill is written down for the amount by which the carrying amount exceeds the reporting unit's fair value.
 However, the loss recognized cannot exceed the carrying amount of goodwill.
 We typically use discounted cash flow models to determine the fair value of a reporting unit.
 The assumptions used in these models are consistent with those we believe a hypothetical marketplace participant would use.
-The Company has the option to perform a qualitative assessment of goodwill in order to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+The Company has the option to perform a qualitative assessment of goodwill rather than completing the impairment test.
+The Company must assess whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
 If the Company concludes that this is the case, it must perform the testing discussed above.
-Otherwise, the Company does not need to perform any further testing.
+Otherwise, the Company does not need to perform any further assessment.